 What I’ve found sells well are unopened Perfume sets (unwanted Christmas gifts anyone?!) as well as games consoles or other media type equipment.

-But I’ve successfully sold all sorts of stuff – including leftover craft supplies from my wedding and cushions, so why not give it a shot?
+But I’ve successfully sold all sorts of stuff – including leftover craft supplies from my wedding, so why not give it a shot?